galbiston/geosparql-fuseki/README.md

 The full EPSG dataset is not distributed due to the the EPSG terms of use being incompatible with the Apache Licence.
 Several options are available to include the EPSG dataset by setting the `SIS_DATA` environment variable (http://sis.apache.org/epsg.html).

+It is expected that at least one Geometry Literal or Geo Predicate is present in a dataset.
+A spatial index is created and new data cannot be added to the index once built.
+The spatial index can optionally be stored for future usage and needs to removed from a TDB folder if the index is to rebuilt.

 ## Getting Started

 GeoSPARQL Fuskei can be accessed as an embedded server using Maven etc. from Maven Central or run from the command line.